 We’re excited to start season 2 of the Novel Targets Podcast with an episode on the Cancer Immunity Cycle!

 Dr Chen (pictured left) is an oncologist and an immunologist.
-He leads the cancer immunotherapy product development group at Genentech and Roche.
+He leads the cancer immunotherapy product development group at Genentech and Roche (In August 2018 Dr Chen became Chief Medical Officer of IGM Biosciences).
 Dr Mellman (pictured right) is Vice President of cancer immunology at Genentech in South San Francisco.

 Their paper on the Cancer Immunity Cycle, published back in 2013, is a useful framework for understanding cancer immunotherapy and where the rate-limiting steps to target are.
 The following graphical illustration of the cycle is published with permission from Genentech: